Penguin Collectors Society (PCS) Postgraduate Bursary Scheme

 The open competition started in the academic year 2014-2015 and PCS made its inaugural award to Kelly Neubeiser who was studying for an MA in Publishing at Oxford Brookes University.
 Her study is entitled ‘defining the Classics how Penguin impacted upon the evolution of a timeless genre’.
 A precis report was published in Collector 86.

 The 2016-2017 award went to Sian Heap, an MA Publishing student at Oxford Brookes University.
 Her dissertation explored ‘the impact of Penguin Books on creating a wartime reading culture in the second world war’.
-Sian will graduate in the autumn and we look forwared to reading about her study in a 2018 Collector.
+We look forward to reading about her study in Collector 90.

 Examples of potential areas of study